Logo

 📝 Definition

-The **Ex-Dividend Date** is the first day that a stock trades without the value of its next dividend payment.
-In other words, if you purchase shares on or after the ex-dividend date, you will not receive the upcoming dividend.
-The 'ex' in **ex-dividend date** means 'excluding' the dividend.
-This is due to the T+2 settlement system, requiring purchases to settle one business day before to be on record for the dividend.
+The Ex-Dividend Date is the day a stock begins trading without the value of its next dividend payment.
+If you buy a stock on or after this date, you will not receive the upcoming dividend.
+Only investors who owned the stock before this date are entitled to the payout.

 In Simple Terms